bbauska/Coursera-Bootstrap/README.md

 folder, you would see, as I said, a whole bunch of subfolders there.

 Normally you don&apos;t need to be venturing into the node modules folder.
-They just exist there because they are needed for the &lsqb;INAUDIBLE&rsqb;.
+They just exist there because they are needed for the \[INAUDIBLE\].

 As you browse through, you should notice a folder named lite-server here.